-Delaware River Watershed Fellowship 2020 at Gateway Park with New Jersey Conservation Foundation
+2022 Delaware River Watershed Fellowship at New Jersey Conservation Foundation

-- Participate in a 3 day supportive watershed stewardship training at Pocono Environmental Education Center (overnight, June 10-12.) http://www.peec.org/ (Depending on current Covid limitations some or all of this training may take place virtually.)
+- Participate in a 3 day watershed education training, at the Pocono Environmental Education Center (overnight, June 15-17.) http://www.peec.org/ (Depending on current Covid limitations some or all of this training may take place virtually.)

-- With guidance from their supervisor(s), complete a Capstone Project related to community engagement and park activation, and present their work at the end of program Summit (August 14).
-This individual project should align with program goals, deepen the connection and engagement of trail and water users and expand watershed protection and restoration.
+- Complete a capstone project and present this work at the end-of-program Summit event (August 19).
+This project should help enhance AWE goals, deepen the connection and engagement of trail and water users, and expand watershed protection and restoration.

 Qualifications and Experience:

-– June 10-12: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
+– June 15-17: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
 (Meals, transportation and accommodations provided.
 Depending on current Covid limitations some or all of this training may take place virtually.)